Systemic Psychotherapist (Clinical Specialist) - North East

 Service: Emotional Health Service

 Working for Achieving for Children, you will have the opportunity to operate at the cutting edge of children’s services delivery.
-We are an award-winning social enterprise created by Kingston and Richmond Councils in 2014, and responsible for delivering the entirety of both boroughs’ children’s services.
+We are an award-winning social enterprise created by Kingston and Richmond Councils in 2014, joined in 2017 by Windsor and Maidenhead, and responsible for delivering the boroughs’ children’s services.

 About the Role